April 22, 2022 Northeastern Shoreline Initiative

-More than 30 years since our first efforts to protect lands in this region, we now have an opportunity to bring the community together again for the same important purpose of protecting a large piece of unspoiled and pristine shoreline to protect Lake George.
-This current project will be a fitting “bookend” to build on the work that was done by those dedicated conservationists who worked so hard to bring everyone together years ago for this important work.
+More than 30 years since our first efforts to protect lands in this region, we successfully brought the community together again for the same important purpose of protecting a large piece of unspoiled and pristine shoreline to protect Lake George.
+The Clark Hollow Bay project is a fitting “bookend” to build on the work that was done by those dedicated conservationists who worked so hard to bring everyone together years ago for this important work.

-The current project to protect the Clark Hollow Bay property will forever protect another 60 acres and 2,530 feet of shoreline, and will effectively link the previously disconnected protected lands.
+The current project to protect the Clark Hollow Bay property has resulted in the permanent protection of another 60 acres and 2,530 feet of shoreline, and has effectively linked the previously disconnected protected lands.
 Learn More About Clark Hollow Bay